MicrosoftDocs/learn/learn-pr/wwl-azure/create-manage-scalable-power-bi-dataflows/includes/3-create-reusable-assets.md

 Here you'll have the option to define new tables, link tables from other dataflows, import model, or attach a Common Data Model folder.
 Select **Add new tables**.

-Selecting add new tables will direct you to Power Query online, where you'll **choose a data source**.
+Selecting Add new tables will direct you to Power Query online, where you'll **choose a data source**.

 ![Screenshot of the Power Query online interface where you choose a data source to get data from.
 Choices displayed in screenshot are Azure SQL database, Azure Synapse Analytics, A D L S Gen2, and Azure HDInsight Spark.](../media/choose-data-source.png)